SuppliedOrange/how2mysql/LongBoringGuide/howToSQL.md

 # CRUD
 **Create Read Update Delete** is the standard way of operating on databases but who cares.
 There's basically four main things you can do with tables. <br><br>
 ## Create data
 So now we'll actually put stuff in the table.
+We will add Johan's data and specify each column value.
 ```sql
 INSERT INTO mbtitb (name,age,mbti)
 VALUES ("Johan",16,"INTJ");